hubmapconsortium/documentation/docs/Publications/index.md

 Use the [ingest validation tools](https://github.com/hubmapconsortium/ingest-validation-tools#for-data-submitters-and-curators) to confirm that your _directory structure_ and _metadata files_ conform to the requirements of the publication assay type once you have assembled your dataset.

 ### Directory structure:
-- [**metadata.tsv**](https://gist.github.com/keller-mark/45535076f55bf06f8b22006b7dfe61bb#file-metadata-tsv) - Schema depends on the assay type, use the schema for the [“publication” assay](https://hubmapconsortium.github.io/ingest-validation-tools/publication/) type.
+- [**metadata.tsv**](https://gist.github.com/keller-mark/45535076f55bf06f8b22006b7dfe61bb#file-metadata-tsv) - Use the schema for the [“publication” assay](https://hubmapconsortium.github.io/ingest-validation-tools/publication/) type.
 - **extras/**
   - [**contributors.tsv**](https://hubmapconsortium.github.io/ingest-validation-tools/contributors/current/)
-    - <mark><b>Note:</b></mark> The _contributors.tsv_ file may not accept certain special characters, such as _ö_.
+    - <mark>Note:</mark> The _contributors.tsv_ file may not accept certain special characters, such as _ö_.
-    - ORCIDs may not be provided by all authors (and may not be required).
-One option - omit that author on the publication page.
+    - ORCIDs are required for ALL authors.
+If an ORCID is not available for an author, omit that author from the contributors.tsv
 - **vignettes/** - Follow instructions in the [tutorial](https://github.com/vitessce/vitessce-python-tutorial) to construct your visualizations using Python and Jupyter notebooks.
 - <mark><b>Note:</b></mark> Vignettes are not required!
   - **vignette_01/**